Viraj-Joshi/nasa/README.md

 ## Date Entering Bug
 Please do no type the date, select it from the picker

+## Mixed Protocols Bug
+Please click the shield icon to allow the script to run.
+LandSat 8 Imagery using https while EPIC uses http

 # Next Steps
 1. Integrate the next API
 2. Integrate User Authentication( for which the framework is laid out)